LEDazzio01/ai-performance-engineering/docs/appendix.md

 Aligning kernels with the memory hierarchy and hardware features is where large, durable gains come from.
 Fusion, Tensor Cores, CUDA Graphs, and compiler paths (e.g., torch.compile and OpenAI’s Triton) convert launch overhead into useful math.

 Optimize for the memory hierarchy: coalesce global loads, tile into shared memory, manage registers/occupancy, and overlap transfers (e.g., cp.async/TMA) with compute.
 Prefer tuned libraries and CUDA Graphs, leverage torch.compile and OpenAI’s Triton for fusion, and validate scalability with roofline analysis and PTX/SASS inspection.
 The following are some GPU and CUDA programming optimization tips and techniques:

+## Tune Tensor Core math modes

+Modern NVIDIA GPUs reserve most of their peak FLOPs for Tensor Cores.
+Make sure your math settings actually use them: enable TF32 (`cublasSetMathMode(CUBLAS_TF32_TENSOR_OP_MATH)` or `torch.backends.cuda.matmul.allow_tf32 = True`) when FP32 accuracy is sufficient, and default to bf16 (or FP16 with loss scaling) for training loops.
+Keep accumulators/master weights in FP32 so you retain numerical stability while the hot path runs on Tensor Cores.

+## Exploit structured sparsity acceleration

+Ampere and newer GPUs can double Tensor Core throughput when operands satisfy the 2:4 structured sparsity pattern.
+If your model can tolerate it, prune weights into 2:4 groups (or train with a sparsity-aware recipe), store metadata alongside the packed values, and use CUTLASS/cuBLASLt or Triton kernels that enable sparse Tensor Core paths.
+Measure both accuracy and speed—structured sparsity often gives 20%+ extra throughput on transformer blocks with minimal loss when applied carefully.

+## Automate kernel autotuning pipelines

+Wrap CUTLASS/Triton/CUDA kernels in autotuners that sweep `BLOCK_M/N/K`, `num_warps`, prefetch depth, stream counts, and cp.async schedules.
+Run the sweeps offline on representative shapes and store the winning configs in a runtime registry keyed by `(arch, dtype, shape_bucket)`.
+Re-run the autotuner whenever you move to new GPUs or encounter out-of-family shapes so you’re never stuck with stale launch parameters.

+## Prefetch and double buffer aggressively

+Use `cuda::pipeline`, `cp.async`, or TMA descriptors to stream tiles into shared memory and registers while the current tile computes.
+Keep at least two staging buffers alive per CTA so global-memory latency is hidden, and size them as `BLOCK_ROWS × VALUES_PER_THREAD`.
+When the kernel supports it, prefetch one or two tiles ahead per warp so the next dataset is waiting by the time the current tile finishes.

+## Build asynchronous copy pipelines

+Hopper and Blackwell introduce `cp.async` and Tensor Memory Accelerator (TMA) engines that stream tiles into shared memory without stalling warps.
+Structure kernels with double-buffered stages—stage N computes while stage N+1 issues async copies.
+Size staging buffers as `BLOCK_ROWS × VALUES_PER_THREAD`, prefetch at least one stage ahead, and use CUDA’s `cuda::pipeline` helpers (or CUTLASS/Triton block pointers) to keep the SM fed continuously.

+## Coordinate pipeline stages in shared memory

+When you move to CUDA’s pipeline API, allocate shared memory as `[stages × tile_span]` and create a `cuda::pipeline_shared_state` per block so producer and consumer phases share progress.
+In `ch8/threshold_tma_kernel.cuh` (lines 21-113) each CTA keeps two stage buffers, tracks `stage_ready[]`, and alternates between them via `producer_acquire` / `consumer_release`.
+This structure hides latency while letting you clamp valid elements on the fly.

+## Clamp pipeline grids to shared-memory budgets

+Async copies need enough work per CTA to amortize shared memory and pipeline state.
+The Threshold TMA launcher (lines 131-150) limits the grid to 2,048 blocks and snaps it to at least one block so the staging area fits in SRAM and the pipeline stays resident.
+When you add similar kernels, cap the grid when shared memory per block is large, and compute tile spans from `blockDim.x × values_per_thread` so each launch consumes a predictable budget.

+## Guard async kernels for toolkit and SM support

+TMA and warp-specialized features only exist on recent GPUs.
+Wrap the kernel and its launch path with `#if CUDA_VERSION >= ...` and `#if __CUDA_ARCH__ >= ...` checks as done in `ch8/threshold_tma_kernel.cuh` (lines 14-120).
+This guarantees older toolkits fall back cleanly while Hopper-and-newer builds keep the optimized path.

 ## Understand GPU memory hierarchy